SCIENCE 9th

 l.

-investigate what happens when salt and ice come together and to determine if
+experiment to investigate what happens when salt and ice come together and to

-one form of salt (table salt or rock salt) is better for melting ice on steps
+determine if one form of salt (table salt or rock salt) is better for melting

 m.